daojunL/Django-Blog/README.md

 - Recent Articles, Archives, Categories, Tags.
 Articles support `Markdown` language.
 - Comment feature.
 Users can comment on each article with user name and email.
-- Generate excerpt automately.
+- Generate excerpt automatically.
 Extract the first 54 characters of each article as its excerpt.
 - Generate table of contents automately for articles.
 - Sidebar features: tags, categories etc.